CollectionBuilder/cb-docs/docs/deploy/gh-pages.md

 If your project is *not* already public:

 1. On your project repository's home page, click the "Settings" button (appears on the right along the tabs above the code area).
-2. Scroll down to the red box at the bottom and click the "Change repository visibility" option.
+2. Scroll down to the red box at the bottom and click the "Change visibility" option.

 ## Activate GitHub Pages

 1. On your project repository's home page, click the "Settings" button (appears on the right along the tabs above the code area).
 2. On "Settings" page: click "Pages" in the left side menu.
-3. On the "Pages" page: in the "Source" section, change the dropdown button from "none" to "main" (leave the folder option as "/root"), then click the "Save" button.
+3. On the "Pages" page: under "Source" leave the dropdown button as "Deploy from a branch".
+Under "Branch" use the dropdown to change from "none" to "main" (leave the folder option as "/root"), then click the "Save" button.

-Once saved, the page will refresh with an alert providing the URL where your site will appear.
 It will take a few minutes for the build to happen and your site to go live--so wait it out!
+After a few minutes, refresh the "Pages" page.
+If the build is successful, an alert will appear near the top providing the URL to your live site.
+The URL will follow the pattern: "https://username.github.io/repository-name"

-Meanwhile, you might want to copy the URL to display on your home page:
+For convenience, you might want to copy the URL to display on your home page:

 1. Copy the provided URL.
 2. Go to repository's home page.